 σ1 = Total charge / Inner surface area = – q/4πr12——–(1)

 A charge +q is induced on the outer surface of the shell.
 The total charge on the outer surface of the shell is Q+q.
 Surface charge density at the outer surface of the shell,

 σ2 = Total charge / Outer surface area = (Q+q)/4πr12————(2)

-(b) Yes.
-The electric field inside a cavity (with no charge) will be zero, even if the shell is not spherical but has any irregular shape.
-Take a closed-loop, part of which is inside the cavity along a field line and the rest inside the conductor.
+(b) Yes, the electric field inside a cavity (with no charge) will be zero, even if the shell is not spherical but has an irregular shape.
+Take a closed loop, part of which is inside the cavity along a field line and the rest inside the conductor.
 Since the field inside the conductor is zero, this gives a net work done by the field in carrying a test charge over a closed loop.
 We know this is impossible for an electrostatic field.
-Hence, there are no field lines inside the cavity (i.e., no field), and no charge on the inner surface of the conductor, whatever be its shape.
+Hence, there are no field lines inside the cavity (i.e., no field) and no charge on the inner surface of the conductor, whatever its shape.

-Q2.16) (a) Show that the normal component of electrostatic field has a discontinuity from one side of a charged surface to another given by
+Q 2.16) (a) Show that the normal component of the electrostatic field has a discontinuity from one side of a charged surface to another given by

 (b) Show that the tangential component of the electrostatic field is continuous from one side of a charged surface to another.
 [Hint: For (a), use Gauss’s law.
-For, (b) use the fact that work done by electrostatic field on a closed loop is zero.].
+For (b), use the fact that work done by the electrostatic field on a closed loop is zero.].

-(a) Let E1 be the electric field at one side of the charged body and E2 is the electric field at the other side of the charged body.
-If the infinite plane charged body has a uniform thickness, the electric field due to one of the surface of the charged body is
+(a) Let E1 be the electric field on one side of the charged body and E2 is the electric field on the other side of the charged body.
+If the infinite plane charged body has a uniform thickness, the electric field due to one of the surfaces of the charged body is

 σ = surface charge density at that point